 PW [00:14:59] The Red Walsh one was really interesting, but you know what?
-They were all.
-Every single one of them.
-They, they really had, everybody had a good thing to say.
-And I think, I think that maybe there were some.
-Howie probably didn't keep ones where, where people didn't really have anything to say.
+They were all, every single one of them.
+They really had, everybody had a good thing to say.
+I think that maybe there were some.
+Howie probably didn't keep ones where people didn't really have anything to say.
 I have the feeling, because really, all of them.
 There was this woman named Jenny Shouldice that was so interesting as well from the Island.
-So.
-So, all of them were really were very interesting.
-And this guy named Art Clark that I interviewed for the Carpenters, he had, he was such a great storyteller and he had stories about marching from Nanaimo down to Victoria during the Hungry '30s and just really, really great stuff.
-So then, I guess what happened is that Co-op Radio ruined me for working in any kind of of media after that, that wasn't, that basically would have a lot of rules again.
+All of them were really were very interesting.
+This guy named Art Clark that I interviewed for the Carpenters, he was such a great storyteller and he had stories about marching from Nanaimo down to Victoria during the Hungry '30s and just really, really great stuff.
+So then, I guess what happened is that Co-op Radio ruined me for working in any kind of of media after that, that basically would have a lot of rules again.

-PW [00:16:13] And so I just thought, you know, I've got to do something different.
+PW [00:16:14] So I just thought, you know, I've got to do something different.
 I really did.
-As I said, I loved caring.
-I babysat since the age of ten.
-So I loved it.
-I loved caring for people.
-And I just thought, I'm going to do a complete change and I'm going to go to nursing school.
-So that was, I think, you know, around 1980.
-I was, became a nurse, and my first job was at Vancouver General Hospital.
-And it's so interesting because, it's, nobody would believe you if you said, at that time, it was actually quite hard to get a nursing job.
+As I said, I babysat since the age of ten.
+So I loved caring for people and I just thought, "I'm going to do a complete change and I'm going to go to nursing school."
+So that was, I think around 1980, I became a nurse, and my first job was at Vancouver General Hospital.
+And it's so interesting because, nobody would believe you if you said at that time it was actually guite hard to get a nursing job.
 I actually wanted to work in Labour and Delivery, but there were no jobs available in that.
 So I got hired at VGH and this is, it's interesting where and I said I wasn't so great about rules, rigid rules, or certainly not military approaches to things.
-And I found myself in one of the most rigid and most militaristic sectors ever, which is in, really, health care.
-And especially at the time.
-And the working conditions were not good really at all.
-I can remember my first.
-I didn't work 12 hour shifts to begin with, and it was crazy.
+I found myself in one of the most rigid and most militaristic sectors ever which is in, really, health care.
+Especially at the time.
+The working conditions were not good really at all.
+I can remember I didn't work 12 -hour shifts to begin with, and it was crazy.
 If you can imagine, my shifts were seven days in a row and then three days off.
 No, sorry, eight days in a row, then three days off and then seven nights in a row.
-Yeah, it was, it was, it was obvious that there was a lot of need for the union to get cracking.
-And then the union came into it.
-B.C.
+Yeah, it was obvious that there was a lot of need for the union to get cracking.
+The union came into--B.C.
 Nurses' Union came into existence in 1981.
 So that was the start of things beginning to change.
-But I think in order to counter the very hidebound situation, I, of course, became active in the B.C.
+But I think in order to counter this rules, very hidebound situation, I of course became active in the B.C.
 Nurses' Union.
-I became a Steward.
-We did a lot of, we did a lot of social justice stuff as well.
-We were big support, this was the stewards at VGH and what we called the, BCNU doesn't have locals.
-It was a South Vancouver region and we were, were active in medical aid to Nicaragua.
-I was out all over visiting hospitals and things begging for, for equipment that we could send to Nicaragua.
-We also used to have a great gathering, I guess it was once a month, women in, I think we just called it Union Women.
-We used to gather at La Quena because they gave us the, we didn't have to pay to rent it, and they would just make empanadas for us.
+I became a steward.
+We did a lot of social justice stuff as well.
+We were big support--this was the stewards at VGH and what we called the--BCNU doesn't have locals.
+It was the South Vancouver region and we were active in medical aid to Nicaragua.
+I was out all over visiting hospitals and things begging for equipment that we could send to Nicaragua.
+We also used to have a great gathering, I guess it was once a month, women in--I think we just called it Union Women.
+We used to gather at La Quena because they gave us, we didn't have to pay to rent it, and they would just make empanadas for us.